India News | DFC Delay: Rlys Blames Contractors, Law & Order Issues, Slow Land Acquisition by States | LatestLY

-New Delhi, Aug 26 (PTI) Days after the PMO raised concerns over delay in its dedicated freight corridors, the Railways has identified sluggish work by contractors, law and order situation at some places and slow progress in land acquisition by states among key bottlenecks for this ambitious project.
+New Delhi, Aug 27 (PTI) Days after the PMO raised concerns over delay in its dedicated freight corridors, the Railways has identified sluggish work by contractors, the law and order situation at some places and slow progress in land acquisition by states among the key bottlenecks for this ambitious project.

 The reasons have been listed in an internal assessment conducted by the Railways on the issues being faced by the two under-construction DFCs -- the Western Dedicated Freight Corridor (from Uttar Pradesh to Mumbai) and Eastern Dedicated Freight Corridor (from Ludhiana in Punjab to Dankuni in West Bengal).